NeuraiProject/neurai-webwallet/ESP32_README.md

 3. Select a wallet from the **dropdown**
 4. Click **"📖 Load"**
 5. Enter the **PIN** you used when saving this wallet
-6. If the PIN is correct, the words (and passphrase if it exists) will be automatically loaded into the fields
+6. If the PIN is correct, the words will be reconstructed from the stored entropy and placed into the field
+7. Passphrase is not stored; if you use one, enter it manually in the passphrase field
-7. If the PIN is incorrect, you'll see an error message
+8. If the PIN is incorrect, you'll see an error message

 ### 5. Delete a Wallet